AudreyBurki/Lab-News/index.md

+### New Project funded (April 2021)
+The DFG approved the second phase of the SFB 1287 "Variability in language".
+Our project in the SFB will examine how speakers plan their speech ahead and whether advanced planning depends on available resources (manipulated using a driving simulator).

 ### New paper accepted in Journal of Cognitive Neuroscience (May 2021)
 Congratulations to Hyein Jeong for her first paper!
 The paper, data and script can be accessed here. https://osf.io/9gy4r/files
 The study uses behavioral, acoustic, and neurophysiological data to examine the impact of word co-occurrences (extracted from big corpora) on language production.

+Jeong, H., van den Hoven, E., Madec, S., & Bürki, A. (accepted for publication).
+Behavioral and brain responses highlight the role of usage in the preparation of multi-word utterances for production.
+Journal of Cognitive Neuroscience.

 ### New DFG funded project (April 2021)
 The project, entitled "New insights into the speaker’s lexicon: Computational modeling and experimental data” will start in a few months and run during three years.
 Positions will be available.
 More soon.